 Roulette players have been trying to beat the wheel since it was invented.
 Different players use different strategies, methods and systems, like Hot and Cold numbers, for example, hoping that they can help them win.
 The truth is that Roulette is one of the casino games where it all comes down to luck.
 On the players’ part, all they can practically do is choose the right betting option(s).

-Unlike betting systems that tell you how to place bets and can be used on even-money wagers only, this is the real strategy as involves playing the combinations of several bets.
+Unlike betting systems that tell you how to place bets and can be used on even-money wagers only, this is the Romanosky Roulette system that involves playing the combinations of several bets.
 To put it simply, the Romanosky strategy requires you to cover 32 numbers on a European Roulette table.
-To do it, you should place bets consisting of 8 units in total.
+To do so, you should place bets consisting of 8 units in total.
 Once you place your bets, 5 numbers will be left uncovered.
+As long as none of these 5 numbers is the outcome, you’ll turn a profit for the round.

 Since you need to cover most of the table with bets, this strategy requires a solid budget.
 That’s why it is more suitable for high-rollers.
 Although it may strike you as complicated, you will quickly get what you’re supposed to do once you start to study the strategy.
-What you should be aware of is that there are a total of six different types of the Romanosky strategy, so stay with us to learn all about them.
+There are six variants of the Romanosky system in total, though they’re very similar once you understand the underlying principles.

-With this type of bet, you should again cover Dozens 2 and 3 with 3 chips each and place 1 chip on Corners 1-5 and 8-12.
+You should again cover Dozens 2 and 3 with 3 chips each and place 1 chip on Corners 1-5 and 8-12.
 The numbers that stay uncovered by chips are 0, 3, 6, 7 and 10.
-The cost, profit and the probability of winning remain the same.
+The cost, profit, and probability of winning remain the same.

 If you opt for the Romanosky bet 3, you should play as follows:

-With the Romanosky bet 6, you should also place 3 units on Dozens 1 and 2 while covering Corners 25-29 and 32-36 with 1 chip each.
-The left out numbers include 0, 27, 30, 31 and 34.
-Both the type 5 and 6 cost you 8 chips while promising a maximum profit of a single chip.
-The probability of winning is unaltered – 86%.
+With the Romanosky bet 6, you should place 3 units on Dozens 2 and 3 while covering Corners 2-6 and 7-11 with 1 chip each.
+The left out numbers include 0, 1, 4, 9, and 12.

 The fact that you always cover 32 numbers, including the middle column, makes this strategy attractive.
 The probability of winning with an 8-unit bet is high, standing at 86%.
 This may be particularly appealing to Roulette newbies who can enjoy an exciting gaming experience once they join the table.
 On the other hand, experienced players with large budgets who are looking for profit can make use of this strategy and combine it with one of the negative progression systems.
 Although it can be detrimental to your bankroll, raising bets after a losing round can sometimes help you cover your losses.